 I had so much fun creating this recipe!
-I absolutely love pumpkin pie, and I love thinking of different ways to enjoy the amazing flavor!
+I love pumpkin pie, and I love thinking of different ways to enjoy the amazing flavor!
 The filling of these bars is similar to your standard pumpkin pie filling, but I didn’t want to do the typical graham cracker crust.
 Instead, I wanted the crust’s flavor to complement the pumpkin and add its own unique layer of flavor.
-I thought that ginger snaps would be a great accompaniment, and the flavor would stand out as well.
+I thought ginger snaps would be a great accompaniment, and the flavor would also stand out.
 Also, pecans, in my opinion, always go well with pumpkin.
 So I made a ginger snap and pecan crust.
-And it is amazing!
+And it is incredible!

 Most of the tweaking of this recipe was figuring out how to keep the crust from burning while allowing enough cooking time to cook the pumpkin filling all the way through.
 But finally, I found the trick and the perfect oven temperature!
 And the results are just heavenly!
 I’ll tell you exactly how to do it below!

-On a side note: If you currently don’t have a kitchen scale, I would strongly encourage you to get one.
-Some recipes give you measurements in ounces, like this one, and it saves you from trying to guess the right amount of ingredients correctly.
+On a side note: If you currently don’t have a kitchen scale, I strongly encourage you to get one.
+Some recipes give you measurements in ounces, like this one, and it saves you from having to guess the right amount of ingredients.
 You don’t need a scale with all the bells and whistles.
-I probably have the simplest scale out there (also known as the cheapest), and it gets the job done!
+I probably have the most straightforward scale out there (also known as the cheapest), and it gets the job done!

 To make this recipe:

 The first thing you’ll want to do is prepare your pan.
 This step will prevent your crust from burning, so don’t skip this step!
 Take a piece of aluminum foil, and fold it so that it only covers the inside bottom of the pan.
 The foil acts as a layer of insulation that keeps the crust from baking directly on the hot pan.
-Next, place a long piece of parchment paper on top of the foil.
-You’ll want it long enough, with enough over-hang so that it will be easy to grab the ends and lift the bars out of the pan when they are cooled.
+Next, place a long piece of parchment paper on the foil.
+You’ll want it long enough, with enough overhang, so it will be easy to grab the ends and lift the bars out of the pan when they are cooled.
 Why not just use the foil to take the bars out of the pan?
-Aluminum foil isn’t non-stick (unless you specifically buy non-stick foil), and the bars will not come off of the foil easily.
-However, with parchment paper, which is made to be non-stick, the bars will slide right off.
-This makes it so much easier to serve individual bars that look as good as they taste!
+Aluminum foil isn’t non-stick (unless you specifically buy non-stick foil), and the bars will not easily come off the foil.
+However, the bars will slide right off with parchment paper, which is made to be non-stick.
+This makes it much easier to serve individual bars that look as good as they taste!

 - Once your pan is prepared, use a food processor and process the gingersnap cookies and pecans into crumbs.
-I’ve included the amount of crumbs you should have for both the cookies and the pecans in case you don’t have a kitchen scale.
+In case you don’t have a kitchen scale, I’ve included the amount of crumbs you should have for both the cookies and the pecans.
 Next, add the crumbs to a medium bowl, and stir in the sugar and salt.
 Finally, add the melted butter and stir with a fork until the crumbs are evenly moist.

 - Press the crumbs firmly into the prepared 9×13 pan, and bake for 8 minutes.
-When the crust is done, take it out of the oven and set it aside.
+When the crust is done, remove it from the oven and set it aside.
 Be sure to leave the oven on since you will be putting the bars right back in – no need to wait for the crust to cool.

 - While the crust is baking, begin preparing the pumpkin filling.
 This is made pretty much the same way you make pumpkin pie.